 Applicants who have been accepted are offered ample time to make a decision.
 We will not be able to give you extensions.

 1. What is the proper way to update information on my application?

 To update information on your primary application, you must contact AACOMAS directly.
-To update information on your secondary application, you can "edit" information prior to payment or "add" information after payment.
+To update information on your supplemental application, you can "edit" information prior to payment or "add" information after payment.

 1. What is the proper way to withdraw my AACOMAS application?

-To withdraw your AACOMAS application, please send us an email at email@example.com requesting to withdraw from the current academic year.
-Please include in the email your full name and AACOMAS ID number.
+To withdraw your AACOMAS application, please send us an email at firstname.lastname@example.org requesting to withdraw from the current academic year.
+Please include your full name and AACOMAS ID number in the email.

-1. Does the College of Osteopathic Medicine offer individual tours and appointments?
-Information sessions or Open House?
+1. Does the College of Osteopathic Medicine offer tours, information sessions, or open houses?

-Please visit our website regarding any upcoming information programs.
-If you are chosen to interview at the College of Osteopathic Medicine you will be provided with a full day of on-campus programming including an in-depth tour.
+Please visit NYITCOM News and Upcoming Events regarding any upcoming information programs.
+If you are chosen to interview at the College of Osteopathic Medicine, you will be provided with a full day of on-campus programming including an in-depth tour.

 1. Does the College of Osteopathic Medicine accept out-of-state students?
 What is the in-state/out-of-state ratio?

 Yes, the College of Osteopathic Medicine does accept out-of-state students.
 Our current in-state to out-of-state ratio is 70/30.